paarc/paarc.github.io/content/news/update_umcp_2020_10_13.md

 **Has your institution flatly refused any of your demands?
 Are there any other negative outcomes you have had?**

 **A:**	Our request to hire a coordinator for summer programs and a future Bridge program was refused outright citing a lack of funds.
 Our demand to scrap the GRE and include Black history at appropriate places in the curriculum was not taken seriously in the first meeting, but we have not taken up these issues seriously after that.

 **Are there other actions you are taking which are not specifically directed at your institute’s administration (eg. student-facing or community-facing work)?
 Would you like to share anything from these efforts?**

-**A:**cipation from around 10 people, which is really encouraging.
+**A:** We have a Slack workspace at UMD Physics which focuses on anti-racism efforts.
+We have maintained active participation from around 10 people, which is really encouraging.
 We are looking for ways to connect with other departments at UMD, many of which are doing similar work.

 **Are there any immediate priorities for the next 3 months?**